mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Podcast day!
 Thanks FreeCodeCamp Pocasts for teaching me about API's and job switching with a full time job
    - Thoughts: I'm almost to a place at work where I can start coding more...

+  Day 62: April 27, 2018
+   - Today's Progress: Another podcast day...
+Listened to one about negotiating salary and job offers.
+Super informative!
+   - Thoughts: It seems crazy to me that I may be negotiating something like this in the near future.
+I am intimidated, but hopefully when I'm done teaching, i'll have some time to figure it out!

+  Day 63: April 28, 2018
+   - Today's Progress: Dove back in to the planning center directory project.
+There is a whole template online, but I've never worked with anything like it before!
+   - Thoughts: I think it is Angular.
+I don't like it, it seems clunky and outdated, but I'll at least need to learn it for this project!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)